 Mark Hertsgaard, The Eagle’s Shadow: Why America Fascinates and Infuriates the World (New York: Picador, 2002), 93-4.

-Cf. Ken Ward, “Gay Agenda for Our Achools,” Las Vegas Review-Journal, Oct.
-15, 2000; George Archibald, “Pro-Life Teachers Angered by March; NEA Sponsors Pro-Choice Rally,” Washington Times, April 19, 2004; Colbert I. King, “Dispensing with Common Sense?”
-Washington Post, Dec.
-6, 2003; Paul C. Vitz, “A Study of Religion and Traditional Values in Public School Textbooks,” in Democracy and the Renewal of Public Education, ed.
-Richard John Neuhaus (Grand Rapids: Eerdmans, 1987), 127-28.
+Cf. Ken Ward, “Gay agenda for our schools,” Las Vegas Review-Journal 15 (October 2000): 15B; George Archibald, “Pro-life teachers angered by march; Nea sponsors pro-choice rally,” Washington Times (April 19, 2004): A1; Colbert I. King, “Dispensing with Common Sense?”
+Washington Post (December 6, 2003): A19; Paul C. Vitz, “A Study of Religion and Traditional Values in Public Schools Textbooks,” in Democracy and the Renewal of Public Education, ed.
+Richard John Neuhaus (Grand Rapids: Eerdmans, 1987), 127-8.

-Martin DeAgostino, “NEA President Decries ‘Undermining’ of Public Education,” South Bend Tribune, Dec.
-14, 2002.
+Martin DeAgostino, “NEA President Decries ‘Undermining’ of Public Education,” South Bend Tribune (December 14, 2002), 1.

 Beatrice Halsaa Albrektsen, “Women’s Political Activity,” International Journal of Sociology 8 (1978): 118-19.